First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Consistency of Temporal Knowledge Bases

 $(\Rightarrow)$ Given a model $\I$ of $\K$, we construct beams $\beam_w$ for $\T$ as follows.
 Set $\beam_a=\beam^\I_{\smash{a^\I}}$, for all $a\in\ind(\A)$.
 For each~$S$, if $S^{\I(n)}\ne\emptyset$, for some $n\in\Z$, then set $\beam_{w_S} = \beam^\I_{u}$, for $u \in (\exists S)^{\I(n)}$; otherwise, set $\beam_{w_S}=\beam^\I_{\smash{a^\I}}$, for an arbitrary~$a\in\ind(\A)$.
 It is straightforward to check that these beams are as required. \end{proof}

 We now reduce the existence of the required collection of beams to the \ExpSpace-complete satisfiability problem for \FOLTLI~\cite{DBLP:journals/jcss/HalpernV89,gkwz}, thereby establishing the upper complexity bound for $\DL_{\bool/\horn}\Xallop{}$.
-Let $\K = (\TO,\A)$ be a $\DL_{\bool/\horn}\Xallop{}$ KB with $\TO = \T \cup \R$.
-We assume that $\R$ is closed under taking the inverses of roles in RIs.
-Let $\Xi$ be as in Lemma~\ref{lem:unravelling}.
+Let $\K = (\TO,\A)$ be a $\DL_{\bool/\horn}\Xallop{}$ KB with $\TO = \T \cup \R$ and let $\Xi$ be as in Lemma~\ref{lem:unravelling}.
 We treat its elements as constants in the first-order language and define a translation~$\Psi_\K$ of $\K$ into \FOLTLI{} with a single individual variable $x$ as a conjunction of the following sentences, for all constants~$w \in \Xi$:

-Thus, in $\Psi_\K$, we regard concept names $A$ and basic concepts $\exists S$ as \emph{unary predicates} and roles $S$ as \emph{binary predicates}, assuming that $S^-(w,x) = S(x,w)$.
-The `interesting' conjuncts in $\Psi_\K$ are~\eqref{eq:unrav1} and~\eqref{eq:unrav2}, which reflect the interaction between $\T$ and $\R$.
+Thus, in $\Psi_\K$, we regard concept names $A$ and basic concepts $\exists S$ as \emph{unary predicates} and roles~$S$ as \emph{binary predicates}, assuming that $(P^-)^-$ is $P$ and $S^-(w,x)$ is $S(x,w)$.
+The interesting conjuncts in $\Psi_\K$ are~\eqref{eq:unrav1} and~\eqref{eq:unrav2}, which reflect the interaction between~$\T$~and~$\R$.

-\begin{lemma} A $\DL\Xnext_{\bool/\horn}$ KB $\K$ is consistent iff $\Psi_\K$ is satisfiable. \end{lemma} \begin{proof} Each collection of beams $\beam_w$, $w\in \Xi$, for $\T$ gives rise to a model $\mathfrak{M}$ of $\Psi_\K$: the domain of $\mathfrak{M}$ comprises $\Xi$ and elements $u_{S,m}$, for a role $S$ and $m\in\Z$.
+\begin{lemma} A $\DL\Xallop_{\bool/\horn}$ KB $\K$ is consistent iff $\Psi_\K$ is satisfiable. \end{lemma} \begin{proof} Each collection of beams $\beam_w$, $w\in \Xi$, for $\T$ gives rise to a model $\mathfrak{M}$ of $\Psi_\K$: the domain of $\mathfrak{M}$ comprises $\Xi$ and elements $u_{S,m}$, for a role $S$ and $m\in\Z$.
 We fix $\R$-canonical rods $\rod_{a,b}$ for $\A_{\smash{a,b}}^\ddagger$, which are guaranteed to exist by~\eqref{eq:quasimodel:rod:abox}, and $\R$-canonical rods $\rod_{S,m}$ for $\{S^\ddagger(m)\}$ for each $S$ and $m\in\Z$ with $\exists S\in\beam_w(m)$, for some $w\in\Xi$, which are guaranteed to exist by~\eqref{eq:quasimodel:rod:witness}, and set

 It is readily checked that $\mathfrak{M}$ is as required; see also Fig.~\ref{fig:FOLTL-pieces}, where, in the context of Example~\ref{ex:kdagger-sat}, the $u_{S,m}$ are represented explicitly by grey horizontal lines.
 Conversely, it can be verified that every model $\mathfrak{M}$ of $\Psi_\K$ gives rise to the required collection of beams for $\T$. \end{proof}